Date of Birth:21/09/1993

 Weight:11st 11lbs (75.0kg)

-Graham Burke came to the attention of Villa supporters during an impressive cameo in a pre-season friendly against Walsall at the start of the 2011-12 campaign.
+Burke first caught the attention of Villa supporters during an impressive cameo in a pre-season friendly against Walsall at the start of the 2011-12 campaign.

-Another of Villa's prodigious talents from the Emerald Isle, Burke netted four times in 15 outings for the reserves last season.
+Another of Villa's prodigious talents from the Emerald Isle, Burke netted four times in 15 outings for the reserves that season.

 He was also a central figure in a brilliant 4-1 win over Rosenborg in the NextGen Series, scoring two goals in the big European encounter at Villa Park.

 While Burke spent the first year of his academy scholarship operating mainly as a striker, he spent a lot of his second year in a deep-lying midfield role.

 The teenager initially burst on to the scene by scoring the first goal of the club's 2010-11 pre-season campaign.